-A person ceases to be a member of the fund as soon as the first of the following happens:

-- the person dies. - the person ceases to be a trustee of the fund. - when payment of all the member's benefits is made to the member or to an approved benefit arrangement for the member. - when benefits payable to or for the member cease to be payable.
+- A person ceases to be a member of the fund as soon as the first of the following happens: - the person dies. - the person ceases to be director of the trustee of the fund. - when payment of all the member's benefits is made to the member or to an approved benefit arrangement for the member. - when benefits payable to or for the member cease to be payable.

-When a person ceases to be a member of the fund, the person ceases to be a trustee of the fund, if he or she has not already ceased to act in that role.
+When a person ceases to be a member of the fund, the person ceases to be a director of the trustee of the fund, if he or she has not already ceased to act in that role.